TheGarkine/uAPI/examples/README.md

 # Examples

-TODO: here some examples on how to use the api will be used
+Here are some examples on how you can use uAPI to develop simple APIs.

+If you want to try out the APIs locally, you can install micropython from

+## Index